anuvindhs/TechWithAnuvindh/Ninjas/MasterClass-04Amit/Day 4/S3/README.md

 ## **Purpose**

-Amazon S3 is a scalable, reliable, and secure object storage service used for:
+Amazon S3 (simple storage service) is a scalable, reliable, and secure object storage service used for:
 - Storing and retrieving any amount of data from anywhere on the web.
 - Supporting use cases such as data backup, data lakes, content distribution, big data analytics, generative AI, and application hosting.